sparrowt/DeTrumper/README.md

 # DeTrumper
 Have you ever wanted a Trump-free view of world news?
-This add-on script for your browser will eradicate Trump from BBC News pages.
+Install this browser script to eradicate Trump from BBC News!

 ## Install in Chrome
 1. Install TamperMonkey from the [Chrome Extension store](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)